NMS frequently asked questions

 A. No. The contractor just needs to keep a copy of the certificate on file.
 If, however, the pharmacist might undertake MUR consultations for the pharmacy, then the contractor should send a copy of the MUR certificate to the local NHS England team as required in the MUR service specification.

-Q. Does a new patient consent form need to be completed every time a patient is signed up for the NMS?
+Q. Does patient consent need to be obtained every time a patient is signed up for the NMS?

 Q. How can I clearly explain to patients about the NMS consent requirements?